Szybet/Yatchy/hardware/creating-your-own.md

 There is no dedicated place for the vibration motor.
 So it's simply yeet it on top of components (Isolation in between!).
 Also a small one is advised.
 I bought these ones: https://aliexpress.com/item/1005004948677826.html smallest ones I could find, they work, they do their job

 # Ordering the PCB
+### Warning
+The PCB you are ordering might not be real life tested as I apply patches regularly but I don't order them, so as everything, all of this is provided without any warranty

-1. Install kicad version 8.0.6 or later
+1. Install kicad version (specified in hardware/README.md) or later
 2. Install this plugin https://github.com/bouni/kicad-jlcpcb-tools
 3. Clone the repo / open the pcb project so you will see something like this (PCB on the pic is outdated)
 - Of you don't understand the above, here is a step by step: